jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 ### Qualities

 **Gauss Weapon:** This weapon ignores the Puny Force rule.
-Each time an attack is made with this weapon, wound rolls of 61 or more always successfully wound the target.
-A wound roll of 61 or more that would successfully wound the target anyway is instead resolved with Armour Penetration increased by 1.
+Each time an attack is made with this weapon, wound rolls of 61 or more always successfully wound the target and is resolved with Armour Penetration increased by 1.

 **Tesla Weapon:** Each time an attack is made with this weapon, an unmodified hit roll of 61 or more scores 2 additional hits.